 The movie skips, temporarily freezes, or the playback is not smooth

-Use each of the following steps, using the order given and attempting to play a movie after performing each step, until the playback problem is resolved:
+Use each of the following steps, using the order given.
+Attempt to play a movie after performing each step, until the playback problem is resolved:

 Step 1: Cleaning the movie disc

-A dirty or scratched disc surface is the main reason that a movie can skip when played on a computer.
+A dirty or scratched disc surface is the most common reason for a movie to skip when played on a computer.
 Because the reading area on a disc is much smaller, DVD and Blu-ray movies are more susceptible to skipping and playback problems than CDs.
 Skipping is much more likely to happen with movies that have been handled frequently, like those from a movie rental store.

 To fix playback problems, clean the disc.
 Clean discs with filtered water and a lint-free cloth.
 Wipe from the center of the disc to the outer edge.
 If cleaning does not work, buy a CD/DVD repair kit available at electronics stores.